motion/orbit/notes/next.md

 # September:

 - Rate limits may be per-token so we may not need fancy p2p stuff (or not yet)
-- Contacts
-  - Reach out to charlie post burn (Wed)
-  - Reach out to stuart for meeting Workday after
-  - Give Karthik (SpaceX) demo app to use:
-    - Requirements:
-      - Add in basic Cosal search
-      - Add in basic topic modeling for people
 - Community
   - Start community
     - Get a first beta build cut